-With the cost and complexity of data centers continuing to rise-with no end in sight-Cloud computing is almost certain to become the platform of choice for medium- to small-sized businesses.
-But the Cloud is not worry-free.
-A company might end up trading its technical challenges for even more vexing supplier management challenges.
+With the cost and complexity of data centers continuing to rise-with no end in sight-cloud computing is almost certain to become the platform of choice for medium- to small-sized businesses.
+It provides reduced infrastructure costs, as well as hardware and software managed by someone else, and allows users to pay only for what they use.
+But the cloud is not worry-free.
+In addition to potential privacy and security risks, you might end up trading technical challenges for even more vexing supplier management challenges.